 Please call ComEd at 1-800-EDISON-1 (1-800-334-7661) to initiate a High Bill Investigation to have your meter reread and possibly tested.

-ComEd has an Energy Usage Guide with typical wattages and monthly costs of common household appliances, electronics and lighting at: ComEd.com/EnergyUsageGuide.
+Energy Usage Guide with typical wattages and monthly costs of common household appliances, electronics and lighting.

-If you would like to -know the actual energy usage of certain appliances, you can ask your local public library if they have a Kill-A-Watt meter available for check out.
-If they do, you can plug the appliance into the Kill-A-Watt meter and plug the meter into an electric outlet.
+If you would like to know the actual energy usage of certain appliances, you can ask your local public library if they have a Kill-A-Watt meter available for check out.
+You can plug the appliance into the Kill-A-Watt meter and plug the meter into an electric outlet.
 The meter will display a wattage reading.
 To calculate the monthly energy usage, divide the wattage reading by 1,000, then multiply by the hours of operation per billing to determine the amount of kilowatt-hours (kWh) you are using per month.

-ComEd offers instant in-store discounts on select ENERGY STAR® certified LEDs and retro LED fit trim kits at participating retail stores.
-For more information on lighting discounts, please visit: ComEd.com/Lighting
+ComEd offers instant in-store discounts on select ENERGY STAR® certified LEDs and LED fixtures at participating retail stores.
+For more information on lighting discounts, please visit ComEd.com/Lighting

 As of January 2017, CFLs no longer meet the energy efficiency standards required for ENERGY STAR certification.
 ENERGY STAR certified LEDs are a more efficient technology that both lasts longer and provides greater energy savings than CFLs.
 For more information and comparisons of lighting options, please visit this U.S. Department of Energy website: Energy-Efficient Lightbulbs

 There may be a 24-48 hour lag in viewing your usage information.
 If you want to view your real-time usage, you can purchase a Smart Meter Connected Device (SMCD) that is wirelessly connected to the smart meter at your home.
-For more information on SMCDs, please visit: ComEd.com/SMCD
+For more information on SMCDs, please visit

-ENERGY STAR recommends setting thermostats to at least 78°F when you are at home and need cooling.
-When your home is unoccupied during the day, the temperature setting should be increased by 7° - 10°F. If you want to save even more, the temperature setting can be increased by at least 4°F at night when everyone is asleep.
+ENERGY STAR recommends setting thermostats to at least 78°F when you are at home and need cooling and to at least 68°F when you are home and need heating.
+When your home is unoccupied during the day, the temperature setting should be increased by 7° - 10°F when cooling or decreased by 7° - 10°F when heating.
+If you want to save even more at night when everyone is asleep, the temperature setting can be increased by at least 4°F when cooling or decreased by at least 4°F when heating.

 Older thermostats need to be adjusted manually.
-Programmable thermostats can adjust the temperature based on a set schedule, which can help avoid discomfort when returning to your home or waking up.
+Programmable thermostats can adjust the temperature based on a set schedule, which can help you avoid discomfort when returning to your home or waking up.
 Smart thermostats have similar features to programmable thermostats, but they also perform more advanced functions and have additional benefits.
 A smart thermostat allows you to control the temperature in your home remotely from your smart phone or other web-enabled device.
 Also, smart thermostats save energy and maximize comfort by automatically adjusting the temperature of your home based on your preferences and activities.
 ComEd offers free programmable thermostats and discounted smart thermostats through a Home Energy Assessment and installation is free.
-If you are interested in having an assessment performed, call 855-433-2700 to schedule an appointment or visit: ComEd.com/Assessment
+If you are interested in having an assessment performed, visit

-There are a few other things that can be done to help reduce the cooling costs:
+There are a few other things that can be done to help reduce your cooling costs: